 Create the list of appearances for ‘the perfect-looking girl’

 - Bring the whole group together and invite participants to share the appearance features they came up with for the ‘perfect’ female guest.
-As they share, write all of the features up underneath the title on the page in as much detail as possible.

 Top tip – This activity is more fun and effective for body confidence if you encourage girls to make the list as long as they can.
 A really long list shows just how narrow and ridiculous the Image Myth really is!
 It also helps girls to clearly understand that it’s impossible for anyone to look like the Image Myth.